 As migration patterns change, further evidence of the impact of regulatory programs in developing countries is needed.
 In Colombia, researchers are evaluating the impact of a temporary working and residence permit program for Venezuelan migrants.
-Outcomes to be studied include labor indicators, health and integration measures.
+Outcomes to be studied include labor indicators, health, and integration measures.
+Results show that the permit program had significant positive effects on employment, welfare, and resilience for migrants.

 Increased humanitarian crises, violence, poverty, political dysfunction, and environmental disasters have increased the scale and complexity of migration around the world.
 The number of international migrants globally reached an estimated 272 million in 2019, an increase of 51 million since 2010.1 In the past, regularization programs have been a response to the mass influx of migrants.
 Traditionally implemented by developed countries, some of them had a positive impact on wages, mobility, and integration of migrants.2 However, there is little research on the impact of regularization programs in developing countries where informal labor markets are common.
 This research will shed light on the impact that temporary work and residence permits for Venezuelan migrants in Colombia have on labor, health and integration measures.